-Exceedances for the air emission limits for the CHPs were recorded during the reporting period.
+Exceedances for the air emission limits for the CAPCS, CHPs, ASP stacks and the Standby Flaring Gas Unit, and exceedances for the discharge sample from the Outlet Chamber of the Effluent Storage Tank were recorded during the reporting period.

 No complaint/ summon/prosecution was received in this reporting period.